Last partial update, March 2023.

 - Dividend paid between 2 Czech companies is tax exempt subject to certain terms.

 - Income from interest is deemed ordinary income and as such is taxed at 19%.

 - In general, capital gains in the Czech Republic are taxed as income for companies.

-Individuals pay generally 15% on their capital gains.
+Individuals pay generally 15% or 23 on their capital gains.